proycon/folia/docs/src/index.rst

 Vocabulary sets
 ------------------

-We have just seen that FoLiA specifically defines various types of annotation, but it never defines the vocabulary (aka label/tag sets) you can use for those annotations.
+FoLiA specifically defines various types of annotation, but it never defines the vocabulary (aka label/tag sets) you can use for those annotations.
 The vocabulary for, for instance, Part-of-Speech annotation can be defined by anyone in a separate publicly available file known as a **Set Definition**.
 Anybody is free to create and host their own set definitions on the internet.
 These set definitions are typically formulated according to a linked